brown-ccv/honeycomb-docs/docs/quick_start.md

 ![](assets/use_template.png)

-Then select the organization and the name of your repository and click on `create repository from template`
+Then select the organization and the name of your repository and click on `create repository from template`.

 ![](assets/new_task.png)